elchs/LetoDBf/Readme.txt

  will point to:
       [drive:]\path\to\data_other\customer.dbf.

- If your filenames contain at least one path seperator '/' or '\', they will be treated as with this given path relative to <DataPath>
+ If your filenames contain at least one path seperator '/' or '\', they will be treated as relative to
+ <DataPath>.
+All path separators in your filenames are converted by LetoDBf server internal to the needed
+ one, no need to take care about as "\" or "/" is equal.

- This root path is equal to your SET DEFAULT TO setting, so if your filenames contain no path, all new files will be created in <DataPath>
+ This root path is equal a SET DEFAULT TO setting, so if your filenames contain *no path separator, all new files will be created directly in <DataPath>.
- The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, that will force them into the <DatPath> directory.
+ The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, that will force them into the <DatPath> directory, despite a given "SET DEFAULT" to a subdirectory.

- For blank, pure filename the "SET DEFAULT TO ... " setting, if set before!
-Leto_Connect() will name an additive sub-directory to <DataPath>.
-Example, "SET DEFAULT TO data" will put all NEW files into:
+ For blank, pure filename the "SET DEFAULT TO ... " setting, when set *before* Leto_Connect() will name an additive sub-directory to <DataPath>.
+Example: "SET DEFAULT TO data" will put all NEW files without path separator into:
       [drive:]\path\to\data_diretory\data
- Allowed for "DEFAULT" is only one single path, NOT ENDING WITH ';' or ":" !!
+ !!
+Allowed for "DEFAULT" is only one single path, NOT ENDING WITH ';' OR ":" !!
- The example setting of "SET PATH TO system;tmp" will lead to search for these files in:
+ The example setting of "SET PATH TO system;tmp" will lead to search for files in:
       [drive:]\path\to\data_diretory\system  and [drive:]\path\to\data_diretory\tmp
+ If you use: DbUseArea( ,, cFile, .. ) and it is not in the DEFAULT directory, but in one directory given by SET PATH, it will be opened without further needed action from you.
+ Both DEFAULT and PATH recognize the <DataPath>, what means a "SET DEFAULT TO to\data_diretory\data" will lead to a DEFAULT directory: '[drive:]\path\to\data_diretory\data' as given as "SET DEFAULT TO data".
  !!
-Both settings of "DEFAULT" and "PATH" apply only to filenames without any path seperator '\' or '/'.
+Again, both settings of "DEFAULT" and "PATH" apply to filenames without any path seperator '\' or '/'.

- All path separators in your filenames are converted by LetoDBf server internal to the needed one, you need not to take care about.
-Use of "\" or "/" is equal.

  To check for some first examples, look into the "tests" directory.
 Build them all at once with: "buildall" resp. "-/buildall.sh" for Linux.
 Add for execution as first param the IP address of the server,